Protecting the environment

-- OPG also worked with partners to plant more than seven million native trees and shrubs on approximately 2,850 hectares of land across Ontario.
+- OPG also worked with partners to plant more than 8 million native trees and shrubs on approximately 2,850 hectares of land across Ontario.

 - We helped stock more than 336,000 one-year-old salmon since 2011 as lead sponsor of the Ontario Federation of Anglers and Hunters Lake Ontario Atlantic Salmon Restoration Program.